VEX/VOPS and a little Python

 Once you have the otl created you can select the operator from your Digital Asset menu in the appropriate context and continue to refine your otl using the Edit VEX Function button on your node or use Type Properties and going to the Code tab.

-Note that when you are using random you need to specify if it is 3D or 1D (if you see dotted lines on the connection it indicates a mismatch of variable type)
+Note that when you are using random you need to specify if it is 3D or 1D (if you see dotted lines on the connection it indicates a mismatch of variable type).
+So in the example of moving a point along a normal, be sure to set the random function to vector output.

 Lecture PDF for moving a point along a normal (updated for version 16) here.